Take Five: G7 - deep in the Woods?

 Reuters

 But as the Bretton Woods pact turns 75, that spirit of cooperation, whether on exchange rates or trade, is waning.
-Trade protectionism is on the rise, nationalism and unilateralism is championed by U.S. President Donald Trump - who says the rest of the world is stealing from the United States via competitive currency devaluations against the dollar.
+Trade protectionism is on the rise and nationalism and unilateralism are championed by U.S. President Donald Trump - who says the rest of the world is stealing from the United States via competitive currency devaluations against the dollar.

-And so the July 17-18 meeting of G7 finance ministers and central bankers in the French town of Chantilly could well be a fraught one.
-Taking place at the same time as IMF and World Bank heads join ECB officials in Paris to commemorate Bretton Woods, G7 discussions will focus less on the past and more on how to resolve pressing problems such as the world economy, Sino-U.S. trade tensions, fair exchange rates between the major economies, U.S. anger over France's plan to tax tech firms such as Google, and Trump's threat to slap levies on European autos.

-Other issues on the table include tax havens, cyber security and Facebook's proposed new coin Libra that has enlivened the debate about regulation of cryptocurrencies.
+Other issues on the table include tax havens, cyber security and Facebook's proposed new coin Libra, which has enlivened the debate about regulation of cryptocurrencies.

 -Fed's Powell bolsters rate cut view on trade, global growth concerns